firecracker-microvm/firecracker/docs/gdb-debugging.md

 This allows us to connect GDB to the firecracker process and step through debug the guest kernel.

-The GDB feature requires Firecracker to be booted with a config file.

 ## Prerequisites

 Firstly, to enable GDB debugging we need to compile Firecracker with the `gdb`